 There must be acoustic separation between staff workspaces and student areas.
 Staff spaces should have the capacity to be enclosed with doors or operable walls for work or confidential discussions as needed, whilst providing visual connection to the learning communities.

 Factors affecting acoustic performance and internal noise levels, which require appropriate acoustic treatment include:

-site location in relation to noise sources, such as roads and industry relationship between varying noise levels anticipated in different buildings (such as sport centres, workshops and libraries)
+• site location in relation to noise sources, such as roads and industry

 Print - Building Quality Standards Handbook | schoolbuildings.vic.gov.au